-An update to ReNew Ontario was released in July 2007 and is available at www.ontario.ca/mei.
+A ReNew Ontario Progress Report was released in July 2007 and is available at www.ontario.ca/mei.

 Infrastructure Ontario is an essential component of the ReNew Ontario plan.
 The Crown Corporation ensures that new infrastructure projects are delivered on time and on budget.